 We thank all the organizations listed below for their valuable support in the realization of this project:

-27% of students are from Yerevan, and 1% is from Vanadzor.
+31% of students are from Yerevan, and 3% are from Vanadzor and Ijevan.

 the ratio of students of personnel of the Central Bank and other local families